American Dynamism

 Sit in on a middle America town hall and the prevailing public narrative seems to be, AI companies are going to build gleaming behind-the-meter microgrids while everyday people make do with the aging, existing power grid.
 If you press the question, “We’re a rich country, why can’t we fix it?” you’ll get answers back like, “There’s a multi-year backlog for transformers, you know.”
 And we don’t accept that.

 America is a wealthy country; we should not have to choose between winning the AI race or burdening citizens with electric bills.
-We shouldn’t have to choose whether our energy is clean or plentiful.
+We shouldn’t have to choose whether our energy is cheap or reliable.
 I am not satisfied with these tradeoffs, and neither is Drew Baglino and his team at Heron Power.

 Heron Power is on a mission to transform power generation and delivery, and we believe this is the team to do it.
 Drew and his team revolutionized the automotive industry at Tesla.
 And in the process they invented the power electronics technology that paved the way for the electric grid of the future.
 One that’s built on software, faster to build, more resilient to maintain, and makes electricity more affordable for all.
 Heron can change the course of our energy industry: we are honored to partner with Drew and the team for their Series B, and motivated by the work ahead.